Are Lower Limb Prosthetics Covered by Medical Insurers?

 What if You Have Out-of-Pocket Costs You Cannot Afford?

 Blatchford offers an extremely helpful solution for all patients needing money to pay for their lower limb prosthetic device.
-The program is part of Blatchford's Patient Access Powered by Repaytient.
+The program is part of Blatchford's Patient Access Powered by Repatient.

 The cost for a prosthetic leg can range anywhere from $5,000 to $50,000.
 Getting an insurance company to approve the cost can be challenging at times.

 All patients should get the lower limb prosthesis they need when they need it.
-Blatchford's Patient Access Powered by Repaytient offers a free service that will make sure this can happen.
+Blatchford's Patient Access Powered by Repatient offers a free service that will make sure this can happen.

 Blatchford is Committed to Helping Every Patient Get the Prosthesis They Need